- Drame lyrique / opéra fantastique in 4 acts and 8 tableaux.

 For its use of the orchestra, Fourcaud (Gaulois) considered the opera by far the most interesting and the strongest since Berlioz’s Troyens.
 Sometimes, he admitted, the orchestra was overused, or the melody too much in the accompaniment, but he really didn’t care.
 The opera was a sort of Freischütz, where the sinister and mysterious alternated with the gentle, the graceful, and the real.
 There was everything in the score: superb discoveries, like the masquerade of the third act; ample phrases with patches of melody; brilliant fantasies; and monotonous pages where one heard nothing but the quivering of bows, the trembling of oboes and flute, the whispering of bassoons, and the cooing of trombones, covering indistinct ideas; and delightful ballet arias.
 The strengths were a thousand times more numerous and dazzling than the flaws of the work.
 A single hearing, however, was not enough to fully understand all the composer’s intentions.
 On leaving the theatre, the sixteenth notes danced in his ears, while the magical decorations and gleaming costumes still hurt his eyes.

 Other critics felt the work was too uneven.
 Le Ménestrel thought this eclectic work could not satisfy the musicians of either the future or the past; it was written more than a decade before, when the composer had no preconceived system, but simply wanted to write a big score as best he could.
 Reyer thought it sinned by lack of unity; he expected a more homogeneous, more even, more sustained style.
-It was, the Revue et gazette musicale said, a complex work, of a very disparate style, where the most contrary influences co-existed without cancelling each other out, where poetic and graceful pages sat next to vulgar and (astonishing from Saint-Saëns) commonplace ones.
+The Revue et gazette musicale called it a complex work, of a very disparate style, where the most contrary influences co-existed without cancelling each other out, where poetic and graceful pages sat next to vulgar and (astonishing from Saint-Saëns) commonplace ones.
 Lagenevais (Revue des deux mondes) made a similar complaint: the orchestration was masterly, but the melody was vulgar, bits of phrases that seemed to have been borrowed from the operetta repertoire.
 Reyer, leaving the theatre, was heard to exclaim: “It’s very good, but he lacks inexperience!”

 Félix Clément (Dictionnaire des opéras) was scathing: “The story is a nightmare in four acts that lasts five hours.”
 The public found the work too long; hence it had only a few performances.
 The musician’s work was laborious, and Saint-Saëns had made persevering efforts to occupy a place among contemporary composers.
 But musical science, the obstinate search for novel symphonic effects, and the abuse of dissonance dominated the work; and whenever one noticed an actual melody, one was astonished at its lack of distinction.